 As far as prescription drugs go, the two most common ones are:

 If you take antiplatelets, be careful if you get cut because you may bleed more than usual.

 Anticoagulants.
 After your TIA, if you have atrial fibrillation (AFib) -- a problem with your heart's rhythm -- it could be because the clot that triggered your TIA started in your heart.
 In that case, your doctor is more likely to recommend you take an anticoagulant.

 Your body has certain proteins that combine with platelets to make blood clots.
 Anticoagulants change those proteins to make it harder for them to form clots.

 If you only need an anticoagulant for the short term, you might get one called heparin.
 For longer-term use, you might get one of these drugs:

 Like antiplatelets, these meds can increase your risk of bleeding.
-You'll need regular tests to make sure you get just the right dose to prevent a stroke and limit side effects.
+Depending on which drug you take, you may need regular tests to make sure you get just the right dose to prevent a stroke and limit side effects.

 Medicines for other conditions.
 When your doctor runs tests after a TIA, you might learn that you have another health problem that raises your stroke risk.
 If so, you may get drugs to help manage those conditions.
 For example, you might get antihypertensives to manage high blood pressure or drugs called statins to treat high cholesterol.

 If one of the carotid arteries in your neck is narrowed or blocked, you may need surgery to help clear it out and restore normal blood flow.
 One option is an operation called carotid endarterectomy, where your doctor opens up the carotid artery, scrapes out the plaque, and closes it back up.